Siyolise21/Web-dev-POE-19-11-2025/README.md

 -on the 18th of november 2025 i then edited my enquiry.html page because it would not display the message box.

+-19th november created/edited the sitemap.xml document and robot.txt document and remaining tasks.